Skip to main content

 1 mentions Positive Neutral Negative

-The game runs smoothly and reliably on the Steam Deck, indicating strong stability on this platform.
+The game runs smoothly and is well-optimized for the Steam Deck, ensuring a stable and enjoyable experience on this device.

 • “Runs great on the Steam Deck.”